 Mission and History

 The first Sisters of Mercy arrived in the United States from Ireland in 1843 at the invitation of the Bishop of Pittsburgh, Pennsylvania.
-Their energy in ministering to the sick and economically poor attracted so many new members that by 1854, sisters had come from Ireland to settle in New York City; Chicago, Illinois; Little Rock, Arkansas; and San Francisco, California, spreading across the country and establishing schools and hospitals.
-Since then, the works of Mercy have expanded to embrace education, health care and pastoral and social services in hundreds of sites today.
+Their energy in ministering to the sick and economically poor attracted so many new members that by 1854, Sisters had come from Ireland to settle in New York, New York; Chicago, Illinois; Little Rock, Arkansas; and San Francisco, California.
+The sisters spread across the country and establishing schools and hospitals.
+Since then, the works of Mercy have expanded to embrace education, health care, pastoral, and social services in hundreds of sites today.

 History of Misericordia University

 The Religious Sisters of Mercy were founded in Dublin in 1831.
 The Sisters vowed to be of service to the impoverished, sick and uneducated.
 The Sisters of Mercy came to the Wyoming Valley area of Pennsylvania in 1875, continuing their mission of praying, teaching and caring for the sick.
 The Sisters quickly established a school for children and soon after, a night school for adults in the established coal mining region.
 Having secured a strong foundation of Catholic education, the order recognized that a great need was still waiting to be met.

 The Institute of the Sisters of Mercy of the Americas

 Responding to a call to serve the needy of our time.
 Inspired by the life of Jesus and by our founder Catherine McAuley, the Sisters of Mercy envision a just world for people who are poor, sick and uneducated.
 The Sisters of Mercy are women of faith who commit our lives to God and our resources to serve, advocate and pray for those in need around the world.